SUMIT746689/popular_travel_dev/README.md

  - Break down a page in a small components
  - Make Reusable Components like, ButtonWrapper, InputWrapper etc
- - Using Lifting States up methods for manage states of React JS
  - Good Folder Structure

 ## Live Projects